Sun-Times Media Group

-Sun-Times Media Group (formerly Hollinger International) is a Chicago-based newspaper publisher.
+Sun-Times Media Group (formerly Hollinger International) was a Chicago-based newspaper holding company.
+The company formerly owned the Chicago Sun-Times until its acquisition by ownership group ST Acquisition Holdings in 2017.

 History

 Sun-Times Media Group was founded in 1986 under the name American Publishing Company, as a holding company for Hollinger Inc.'s American properties.
 It focused on newspapers, mostly in smaller markets.
 In February 1994, it acquired the Chicago Sun-Times, holding an initial public offering (IPO) to fund the acquisition.
 At the time, it was the fifteenth-largest U.S. newspaper group.
 It changed its name to Hollinger International in 1994.

-Hollinger's non-American properties, which included The Daily Telegraph and The Jerusalem Post were added to the company in 1996, and its Canadian papers in 1997.
+Hollinger's non-American properties, which included The Daily Telegraph and The Jerusalem Post, were added to the company in 1996, and its Canadian papers in 1997.
 It created the National Post from the Financial Post in 1998.

 That year, it began a process of shrinking the company, selling many of its small papers to the private equity firm Leonard Green & Partners, who formed Liberty Group Publishing.
 In 2000, it sold most of the rest to four media companies (Bradford Publications Company, Community Newspaper Holdings, Paxton Media Group, and Forum Communications).
 Its Canadian holdings, notably the National Post, several smaller papers, and a majority stake in the Southam newspaper chain, were sold to CanWest in 2000 in connection with Conrad Black renouncing his Canadian citizenship to gain a British peerage.
 That year, Hollinger International bought the Chicago-area publications of Copley Press (The Herald News, The Beacon-News, The Courier-News, and Lake County News-Sun, along with several smaller papers).

 Conrad Black was fired by the Hollinger International board in 2004 for fraud.
 He attempted to sell his stake to the Barclay brothers in January 2004 and the brothers launched a takeover bid for the rest of Hollinger International.
 However the sale was blocked by a judge in the United States after the company's board lodged a court action against the sale.

 The Barclay brothers later bought The Telegraph Group which included The Daily Telegraph, The Sunday Telegraph, and The Spectator.
-On November 16, 2004, the sale of The Jerusalem Post to Mirkaei Tikshoret, a Tel Aviv-based publisher of Israeli newspapers, was announced.
+On November 16, 2004, the sale of The Jerusalem Post to Mirkaei Tikshoret, a Tel Aviv–based publisher of Israeli newspapers, was announced.
 CanWest Global Communications, Canada's biggest media concern, announced it has agreed to take a 50 percent stake in The Jerusalem Post after Mirkaei buys the property.
 In February 2006, Hollinger sold substantially all of its Canadian assets.